Best of Me (Alicia Keys song)

 "Best of Me" is a song by American singer and songwriter Alicia Keys.
-It was written by Keys, Andrew Hale, Helen Adu, Raphael Saadiq and Stuart Matthewman.
-Keys released two versions of the song, "Originals", produced by Keys, and "Unlocked", produced by Keys and Mike Will Made It, through RCA Records on October 28, 2021.
+It was written by Keys, Andrew Hale, Sade, Raphael Saadiq, and Stuart Matthewman.
+Keys released two versions of the song, "Originals", produced solely by her, and "Unlocked", produced alongside Mike Will Made It, through RCA Records on October 28, 2021.
 The song serves as the second single from Keys' eighth studio album Keys.

 Background and release

 Keys announced the song on social media on September 28, posting the single's cover art.
 In an interview with Entertainment Weekly, Keys commented that: